sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ---

 ## introduction
 In this post I'm going to explore using Python and Numpy only to manipulate a jpg image.
-I'll be using skimage to import the image, and matplotlib as well, to render it so I can see what's happening.
+I'll be using skimage to import the image file, and matplotlib to render it so I can see what's happening as the code progresses.
 I'll be using the typical naming conventions for these packages, to make it easier for people familiar with them to read the code.

 ---

 ## jpg images in numpy
-Let's start with our basic image file which is a jpeg file of photograph of a a yellow car.
+Let's start with our basic image file which is a jpeg file of photograph of a yellow camaro car, speeding along on the wrong side of the road.

 ![Image of a yellow camaro car](/img/posts/camaro.jpg)